-- iv.
-Any development on land identified as "Elevated Lands" outside the areas designated as "High Risk" on the Mosquito Management Map that comprises one or more of the following: - · Residential subdivision involving the creation of more than 10 lots. - High risk development types as identified in 3.6.3i on land not presently zoned for urban development and assessed by Council to represent a risk of exposure to mosquitoes of nuisance or public health concern. - Stormwater management devices (for example, bioretention swales, raingardens, constructed wetlands, or drains) or other water features (for example ornamental ponds or dams) designed to or capable of holding water for a period in excess of 48 hours after inflows have ceased.
+- viii.
+Any development on land identified as "Elevated Lands" outside the areas designated as "High Risk" on the Mosquito Management Map that comprises: - stormwater management devices (for example, bioretention swales, raingardens, constructed wetlands, or drains) or other water features (for example ornamental ponds or dams) designed or capable of holding water for a period in excess of 48 hours after inflows have ceased, or - residential subdivision involving the creation of more than 10 lots or high risk development types as identified in 3.6.3 on land not presently zoned for urban development and assessed by Council to represent a risk of exposure to mosquitoes of nuisance or public health concern.

-Must provide either:
+Must provide:

-- A minimum 100m wide buffer in a form suitable for the management of mosquito risk between the source of mosquito hazard/breeding sites and proposed urban land uses. - A "mosquito impact assessment" prepared by a suitably qualified and experienced professional that assesses the potential for any proposed stormwater management devices or other water bodies to produce mosquitoes of nuisance or public health concern and, if required, addresses the risk to humans associated with mosquitoes and associated management measures.
+a "mosquito impact assessment" prepared by a suitably qualified and experienced professional that assesses the potential for any proposed stormwater management devices or other water bodies to produce mosquitoes of nuisance or public health concern and, if required, addresses the risk to humans associated with mosquitoes and associated management measures.